psi-4ward/gridfs_exim/README.md

 ./gridfsExim --inc --db testdb --outputDir /var/backups/gridfs --debug
 ```

-Create incremental backup or a full backup if last full backup is older than 14 days.
+Create incremental backup or a full backup if last full backup is older than 14 days.<br>
 Delete all backup-files older than 60 days but keep at least one fullbackup with its incremental parts.
 ```
 ./gridfsExim --auto 14 --db testdb --clear 60 --outputDir /var/backups/gridfs --debug
 ```

+### Import
-Import a fulldump with all following incrementals.
+Import a fulldump with all following incrementals.<br>
 Be shure to give the `fs.files` file.
 ```
 ./gridfsExim -- import mydb-full-20131105143946-fs.files.json
 ```

-You can also use `mongoimport -d DATABASE -c COLLECTION --file FILE`
+You can also use `mongoimport -d DATABASE -c COLLECTION --file FILE` <br>
 be shure to import `fs.files` **and** `fs.chunks`

 License: http://www.gnu.org/licenses/lgpl-3.0.html LGPL <br>